nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Marks mods of a batchmate whose index is specified.
     * Pros: Easier to implement.
 Shorter command to enter.
-    * Cons: May be hard to find and locate the index of the batchmate especially when the list of batchmates is long.
+    * Cons: May be hard to find and locate the index of the batchmate, especially when the list of batchmates is long.

 * **Alternative 2:** Marks mods of a batchmate whose name is specified.
     * Pros: Easier to find the batchmate by directly entering the name.
     * Cons: Full name of the batchmate has to be specified.
-It may take more time to enter the name especially for long and complicated names.
+It may take more time to enter the name, especially for long and complicated names.

 ### 3. Mod find feature